Elize Cawood: Life and career

 Elize Cawood was born in 1952 and matriculated at Hoërskool Sentraal in Bloemfontein.
 She then studied drama at the University of the Free State, where she obtained her B.A. degree.
 She began her career in 1974 with the then Sukovs.
 She starred in Paul Ziller's The Effect of Gamma Rays (directed by Ernst Eloff) and Bertolt Brecht's The Good Man of Setzuan (directed by William Egan).
 She has also performed in school and library programs.

 Later she worked at Truk and then became a freelance actress.
-On stage, she became best known as Olive Schreiner in Stephen Gray's Schreiner - A One Woman Play (directed by Lucille Gillwald), as Elsa in the debut production of Athol Fugard's Road to Mecca in the Market Theater in Johannesburg, and as Stella in Tennessee Williams' The Tram's Name: Desire (translated by Lucas Malan and directed by Bobby Heany).
+On stage, she became best known as Olive Schreiner in Stephen Gray's Schreiner - A One Woman Play (directed by Lucille Gillwald), as Elsa in the debut production of Athol Fugard's Road to Mecca in the Market Theater in Johannesburg, and as Stella in Tennessee Williams' A Streetcar Named Desire (translated by Lucas Malan and directed by Bobby Heany).

 Personal life

 Cawood married actor Wilson Dunster in 1982, with whom she appeared in Paul Slabolepszy's The Art Of Charf and Dinner For One.
 Her brother Bromley is a film and television director, and her daughter, Jenna Dunster, is also an actress.

-Elize Cawood Dunster died on 18 July 2020 at the age of 68.
+Elize Cawood Dunster died on 18 July 2020 at the age of 68 in Cape Town.
 The cause of her death was lung cancer, which was diagnosed in September 2019.